|

 You may rely upon me, my Lady.

-Legolas raised a hand in warning, then beckoned.
+Legolas raised a hand to signal caution, then beckoned.

 By the two trees, murmured the March Warden.
 That